 Subjects Contributing to APS Score

-Compulsory Subjects:
+Compulsory Subjects

-• Home Language: You can choose your Home Language from official languages like Afrikaans, English, IsiNdebele, IsiXhosa, IsiZulu, Sepedi, Sesotho, Setswana, Siswati, Tshivenda, or Xitsonga
+| Home Language (choose 1) | Afrikaans, English, IsiNdebele, IsiXhosa, IsiZulu, Sepedi, Sesotho, Setswana, Siswati, Tshivenda, or Xitsonga. |

-• First Additional Language: For the First Additional Language, select from the same list of official languages – Afrikaans, English, IsiNdebele, IsiXhosa, IsiZulu, Sepedi, Sesotho, Setswana, Siswati, Tshivenda, or Xitsonga.
+| First Additional Language (choose 1) | Afrikaans, English, IsiNdebele, IsiXhosa, IsiZulu, Sepedi, Sesotho, Setswana, Siswati, Tshivenda, or Xitsonga. |

 Note: Keep in mind that Life Orientation is not counted in your APS score, even though you study it in Matric.
-Even though you take at least seven subjects in Matric, only the best six subjects (three compulsory and three additional subjects), count towards your APS score.
+Even though you take at least seven subjects in Matric, only the best six subjects (three compulsory and three additional subjects) count towards your APS score.

 What is the APS Score Calculator?